A blog by Ronny Allan

 Lanreotide – it’s calling the shots – my own experience with Lanreotide since 2010.

-Peptide receptor radionuclide therapy (PRRT)
+6. Peptide receptor radionuclide therapy (PRRT)

 The main treatment used is called Lutathera (the brand name) or Lutetium 177 (Lu177) which indicates the radioactive isotope used to attack tumour cells when combined with a somatostatin analogue variant which leads the payload to the tumour cells due to its known binding effect.
+Other brands are coming onstream shortly and/or are in the clinical trials pipeline.

 Who can get these drugs?
 The treatment is currently only approved for somatostatin receptor positive Gastroenteropancreatic NETs (GEP NETs).
 Different healthcare systems may have different patient selection criteria.

-Targeted therapy
+7. Targeted therapy (not SSTR targeted)

 Targeted therapy is a treatment that targets the tumour’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-This type of treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.
+This type of treatment blocks the growth and spread of tumour cells while limiting damage to healthy cells.

 Who can get these drugs?
-It’s generally approved for those with advanced and nonfunctional cases of Gastroenteropancreatic NETs (GEP NETs) but in the case of Sunitinib, only for pancreatic NETs.
+It’s generally approved for those with advanced and non-functional cases of Gastroenteropancreatic NETs (GEP NETs) but in the case of Sunitinib, only for pancreatic NETs.

 These drugs are not dependent on somatostatin receptors.